ballerkobe808/dh-config/README.md

       }
     }

-  To access the name property:
+  To access the server port setting by calling:

-      dhConfig.get('name');
+      dhConfig.get('serverSettings:port');

-  To access the server port settings:
+  Or if you don't like the : separator you can access the server port setting by calling:

       dhConfig.get('serverSettings', 'port');